diego-girald0/monzo-take-home-test/README.md

 ## Overview

 This repository contains the implementation of core data models as part of the Monzo Take-Home Test.
 The objective of this project is to create two data models, which will be presented in this README file.

-The BigQuery materialised objects have been created on the schema `DG_take_home_test` and the tables prefixed with `DG_`
+The BigQuery materialised objects have been created on the schema `DG_take_home_test` and the tables prefixed with `DG_`.
+The objects were created via this dbt project with the [profile](monzo_take_home_test\profiles.yml) and [configurations](monzo_take_home_test\dbt_project.yml) in the respective files.

 ---